 The Commission's Basic Committee oversees a variety of projects that promote the safety, permanency, and well-being of children and youth in foster care.
 These projects are sponsored by the Court Improvement Program and informed by national best practices to improve outcomes for children and families.

 Hon.
 Michael Schneider, Chair, Sarah Crockett, Mary Christine Reed, Carolyne Rodriguez, Tanya Rollins, Hon.
 Peter Sakai, Hon.
 Cynthia Wheless

-The Children’s Commission participates on the Texas Human Trafficking Prevention Task Force and works with the child welfare community on issues related to child sex
+The Children’s Commission participates on the statewide Texas Human Trafficking Prevention Task Force and works with the child welfare community on issues related to child sex

 For a list of resources, please visit Reports and Resources for more information on Human Trafficking.

 Judges Cynthia Wheless and David Canales lead the Judicial Workgroup Addressing Disproportionality (JWD) created to raise awareness and understanding among judges and key stakeholders involved in the legal system regarding racial disproportionality.
 The workgroup develops and promotes judicial and attorney training on how to reduce institutional racism and bias.
 Additionally, the JWD partners with system stakeholders to include disproportionality in cross-systems